release

 Sonic Nightmare - R.I.P.

 Reading their facebook page, I'm having a hard time telling whether this is a farewell EP or if Sonic Nightmare is merely saying they're dead for the purposes of a Halloween EP.
-Either way, I do have things left unsaid: I never made a release notice for their.
+Either way, I do have things left unsaid: I never made a release notice for their split EP earlier this year.
 This is predictably some creepin' horror surf, but my favorite is the disjointed and surprisingly danceable "It Comes From the Grave".
+Free stream, free download, right in time for Halloween.

 Tags: